hasura/ndc-rest-schema/README.md

 - `servers`: list of servers that serve the API service.
   - `url`: the base URL of the API server.
+    `group`: use to group servers.
+It's useful if there are many different microservices.
+This value can be parsed from `x-server-group` extension field (OAS3).
 - `headers`: default headers will be injected into all requests.
 - `timeout`: default timeout for all requests
 - `securitySchemes`: global configurations for authentication, follow the [security scheme](https://swagger.io/docs/specification/authentication/) of OpenAPI 3.